-I‘m laying down in my room not too far away from Naschmarkt, being at the heart of Vienna.
-Just the previous night, I was invited to a housewarming party at my old roommates’ place and well, it has been a blast!
-Coming home In The Wee Small Hours Of The Morning, as Frank Sinatra would have called it, and having listened to birds chirping what seemed to be Mozart’s 40th symphony (that’s what a couple of weeks in Vienna do to you) on my way back, I spent the next day in bed just catching up on sleep.
+Coming home In The Wee Small Hours Of The Morning, as Frank Sinatra would have called it, and having listened to birds chirping what seemed to be Mozart’s 40th symphony (that’s what a couple of weeks in Vienna do to you) on my way back, I spent the following day in bed just trying to catch up on sleep.

-To be honest with you, I might have missed out on one of the first really warm days of the year here where it‘s been like 20 degrees Celcius outside.
+Honestly, I might have missed out on one of the first really warm days of the year where it has been like 20 degrees Celcius outside.
 It’s always like that, isn’t it?
-But I guess That’s Life (man, Sinatra, you never get old), gaining something new by losing out on another option somewhere else.
+But I guess That’s Life (man, Sinatra, you never get old) where you gain something by losing out on another option somewhere else.
 Opportunity cost is how they call it nowadays — I call it taking decisions.

-Still, seing the twilight sky through my window, I really wanted to have at least a little slice of the day and went on to open it.
+Still, seeing the twilight sky through my window, I really wanted to have at least a little slice of the day and went on to open it.

 And there it was, this lovely note of burned wood and comforting warmth in the air.
 It just felt like home.

-Sometimes, it’s also possible to literally smell the contrasts of the city, like experiencing a friendly battle of scents.
+Sometimes, it’s even possible to literally smell the contrasts of the city, like experiencing a friendly battle of scents.

 “She looked up at the sky and whispered, take everything away from me, take it all if you want to; but please — please, let me keep this one thing.” — Lang Leav